sachsenhofer/microservice_python/README.md

 # microservice_python

-This is a template to build a Python microservice application.
+This is a template for a Python microservice on Kubernetes.

 <br>
 Checkout repository: